michaelguzman/boselab/README.md

 # boselab
-Bose Lab scripts
+Bose Lab Genomics Pipeline

-These are scripts used in our genomics pipeline and notes on how to use each program to process NGS data of bacterial genomes, high-GC organims in particular.
+These are tools used in our genomics pipeline.
+Included are notes on how to use each script to process NGS data of bacterial genomes.